Survos/ApiDemos/README.md

 jobsOut <- jobs(projectCode="nyu_demo")

+# A list of all job ids for project code "nyu_demo" now in this variable
+jobsOut$id

 ```
 All the jobs data can now be accessed through the variable "jobsOut".
+Job ids are specifically found in jobsOut$id